Making a Complaint

 Most concerns are settled by these two means.

 If the licensee is a member of a local real estate board, it may be approached.
 The board may be able to assist to informally resolve the concern.
 Real estate boards can investigate conduct that may be in violation of their Code of Ethics and Standards of Business Practice.
 These boards will refer all matters to the Council where it appears that the Real Estate Services Act, Regulation or Rules may have been contravened.
 Please click here for names and addresses of local boards.

 If satisfaction is still not forthcoming, you should bring your concern to the Council.

 - Attach all documentation as specified.

-- Send to the Real Estate Council.
+- Send to the Real Estate Council of BC.